bcquintela/glue-mongodb/README.md

 # Glue

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses [Quarkus](https://quarkus.io/), the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+It is used to demonstrate a connection between a REST API developed in Quarkus and MongoDB.

 ## Running the application in dev mode